-In order for any behaviour policy to succeed, rules must be reasonable, simple, few in number and clearly broadcast.
+In order for any behaviour policy to succeed, rules must be reasonable, simple, few in number and clearly broadcast, and directly linked to our school values.
 At the beginning of the school year, children will be given the chance to interpret the school rules to suit their class situation by creating their own 'class charters' which set out the behaviour expectations for that specific age group.
 The rules should be referred to and reviewed regularly.
+Pupils should also be given the opportunity to explore and list appropriate learning behaviours and behaviours that will result in sanctions.